npwoods/bletchmame/README.md

 - 2.8 (TBD)
 	- Added support for compressed snapshots (#128)
+	- Fixed a bug where updates to the snapshot path failed to trigger an update of the info panel
 	- Removed accidentally introduced dependency on libwinpthread-1.dll

 - 2.7 (2021-Aug-27)